fido-alliance/conformance-test-tools-resources/docs/FIDO2/Server/README.md

 * P-1 Send a valid ServerAuthenticatorAssertionResponse, and check that server succeeds
 * F-1 Send ServerAuthenticatorAssertionResponse that is missing "id" field and check that server returns an error
 * F-2 Send ServerAuthenticatorAssertionResponse with "id" field is NOT of type DOMString, and check that server returns an error
-* F-3 Send ServerAuthenticatorAssertionResponse with "id" is not base64url encode, and check that server returns an error
+* F-3 Send ServerAuthenticatorAssertionResponse with "id" is not base64url encoded, and check that server returns an error
 * F-4 Send ServerAuthenticatorAssertionResponse that is missing "type" field and check that server returns an error
 * F-5 Send ServerAuthenticatorAssertionResponse with "type" field is NOT of type DOMString and check that server returns an error
 * F-6 Send ServerAuthenticatorAssertionResponse with "type" is not set to "public-key", and check that server returns an error